 President Barack Obama speaks to workers and guests at the Linamar Corporation plant in Arden, N.C., Wednesday, Feb.
 13, 2013, as he travels after delivering his State of the Union address Tuesday.
 (AP Photo/Chuck Burton)

-DECATUR, Ga.
-(AP) — President Barack Obama's ambitious plan to expand preschool programs comes as one of every 13 students already in Head Start classrooms is at risk of being kicked out unless lawmakers sidestep a budget meltdown.
+WASHINGTON (AP) — President Barack Obama's ambitious plan to expand preschool programs comes as one out of every 13 students already in Head Start classrooms is at risk of being kicked out if lawmakers don't sidestep a budget meltdown.

 Obama was set to talk about enlarging early childhood education programs such as Head Start during a stop Thursday in Georgia.
-Education Secretary Arne Duncan, meanwhile, told senators on Capitol Hill that pending budget cuts could be devastating to current students and could hurt the nation's economy for years to come, if students aren't learning now.
+Education Secretary Arne Duncan, meanwhile, was set to tell senators on Capitol Hill that the pending budget cuts could be devastating to current students.

 "I propose working with states to make high-quality preschool available to every child in America," Obama told Congress and a national television audience.